Isaac Barr: Career as a colonizer

-The project continued to mushroom into one of the largest group settlements in Canadian history; attracting attention from the Canadian, British, and even the United States press.
+The project expanded into one of the largest group settlement movements in Canadian history, attracting attention from the Canadian, British, and even the United States press.
 The main party, including Barr and Lloyd, sailed on the SS Lake Manitoba from Liverpool on March 31.1903.
-Many other colonists came on other ships and this flow continued over a period of several years, thanks to the energy generated by Barr’s idea of an all-British Colony in the middle of the untapped Canadian west.
+Many other colonists came on other ships and this flow continued over a period of several years,as a result of Barr’s promotion of a British settler colony in Western Canada.
 Unfortunately for Barr, many of the colonists were urban and middle class, with little tolerance for the vicissitudes of ocean and rail travel, let alone the life of pioneering farmers.

-By the time the ship docked in Saint John, New Brunswick complaints had already surfaced about Barr’s inability to meet the colonials’ expectations.
+By the time the ship docked in Saint John, New Brunswick complaints had already surfaced about Barr's inability to meet the colonials’ expectations.
 Rev. Lloyd had emerged as a steadying force and contrast to Barr.
-The growing tension between the two was fueled by Barr’s lifestyle; drinking alcoholic beverages, and a relationship with the young, female typist, both of which offended the prim moral standards of Rev. Lloyd.
+The growing tension between the two was fueled by Barr's lifestyle; drinking alcoholic beverages, and a relationship with the young, female typist, both of which offended the prim moral standards of Rev. Lloyd.

-Nevertheless the settlement was taking on epic proportions.
+Nevertheless, the settlement was taking on epic proportions.
 There were five trainloads of settlers journeying over 4,000 kilometers across Canada, to Saskatoon, then a small village at the end of rail.
-Then the naive settlers set about purchasing oxen, horses, and wagons to transport their huge quantities of baggage, with everything from fine china to pianos, and travel the remaining 300 kilometers to the townships where homestead lands awaited, reserved for them as a result of Barr’s visit to Ottawa.
+Then the naive settlers set about purchasing oxen, horses, and wagons to transport their huge quantities of baggage, with everything from fine china to pianos, and travel the remaining 300 kilometers to the townships where homestead lands awaited, reserved for them as a result of Barr's visit to Ottawa.
 Colonists continued to blame Barr for the high prices of goods, the harsh weather conditions, and the lack of suitable travel facilities.
 A meeting of some of the colonists at the midway point of Fort Battleford voted to reject Barr as leader and replace him with Rev. Lloyd.

 Contrary to some local Lloydminster lore, Isaac Barr did reach the future site of Lloydminster and, on the morning of May 10, 1903, raised a red ensign he had brought with him, to mark the culmination of his plan.
 However, facing rejection and criticism, threatened with legal action, or worse, Barr retreated from the adventure.
 His rejection was even more poignant when, despite some growing pains, the settlement quickly became a success and one of the prime agricultural areas in western Canada and, later, an oil producing center as well.
 It had, indeed, been a promised land.